RedisBloom/RedisBloom/docs/commands/bf.reserve.md

 <details open><summary><code>EXPANSION expansion</code></summary>

 When `capacity` is reached, an additional sub-filter is created.
-The size of the new sub-filter is the size of the last sub-filter multiplied by `expansion`.
+The size of the new sub-filter is the size of the last sub-filter multiplied by `expansion` - a positive integer.

 If the number of elements to be stored in the filter is unknown, we recommend that you use an `expansion` of 2 or more to reduce the number of sub-filters.
 Otherwise, we recommend that you use an `expansion` of 1 to reduce memory consumption.
-The default expansion value is 2.
+The default value is 2.
 </details>

 ## Return value